Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields

 \begin{lemma} The zero-momenta effective skeleton function for purely melonic graphs, $\Pi_{a,0}^{(2)}$ writes as:

 where :

 \end{lemma}

-\textit{Proof.} Let us consider a LO-tree having purely melonic red skeleton.
-To each vertices in the way of this red path are hooked some connected components $\mathcal{T}_1,\mathcal{T}_2,\cdots$.
-They are 1PI $2$-point graphs from construction, and it is easy to cheek that all of them provides a contribution to the effective self energy $\Sigma$:
+\textit{Proof.} Let us consider a LO tree having purely melonic red skeleton.
+To each vertex in the way of this red path are hooked some connected components $\mathcal{T}_1,\mathcal{T}_2,\cdots$.
+They are 1PI two-point graphs from construction, and it is easy to check that all of them provides a contribution to the effective self-energy $\Sigma$:

-where $\Sigma^{(n)}$ denote a contribution of order $n$ for the self energy.
+where $\Sigma^{(n)}$ denote a contribution of order $n$ for the self-energy.
 Then, the two skeleton edges hooked to a vertex in the HS representation split him into two corners, to which some connected trees can be hooked.
-Summing over all possible trees we then reconstruct the effective $2$-point function \eqref{effectivetwo} to each corners between skeleton edges:
+Summing over all possible trees we then reconstruct the effective two-point function \eqref{effectivetwo} to each corners between skeleton edges:

 The same structure may be repeated along the length of the skeleton.
-Then, summing over lengths, we get the first contribution to the 1PI $4$-point function with melonic vertices on its boundaries:
+Then, summing over lengths, we get the first contribution to the 1PI four-point function with melonic vertices on its boundaries:

-This is formally the structure of the $4$-point vertex.
+This is formally the structure of the four-point vertex.
 The effective loop of length two can be easily computed, and we get, once again in accordance with \eqref{pertexpmelo}:

 Note that the factor $2$ in front of this expression comes to the symmetry of the melonic vertices insertion.
-Figure \eqref{fig18moins} below provide us an illustration.
+Figure \eqref{fig18moins} below provides us an illustration.